-The ESRS require the inclusion of value chain information in certain instances.36 This information is included in the sustainability statements which are subject to the limited assurance engagement.
+The ESRS require the inclusion of value chain information in certain instances.27 This information is included in the sustainability statements which are subject to the limited assurance engagement.
 Depending on the specific circumstances and on the risk of material misstatements, practitioners should design and perform further procedures where appropriate.

-Similarly to what is the case for entity-related information, practitioners may evaluate the systems put in place by the entity to obtain and report value chain information, which includes information about value chain and information collected from actors in the value chain, when appropriate, and their reliability.
-Obtaining external evidence or assurance reports is not necessarily required for all value chain information: the level and extent of procedures to be designed and performed on value chain information depends on the circumstances of the engagement and the practitioners' assessment of the risks of material misstatements.
+Similarly to what is the case for entity-related information, practitioners may evaluate the systems put in place by the entity to obtain and report value chain information and their reliability.
+Obtaining external evidence or assurance reports are not necessarily required: the level and extent of procedures to be designed and performed on value chain information depends on the circumstances of the engagement and the practitioners' assessment of the risk of material misstatements.